QuantLet/Styleguide-and-FAQ/Styleguide_additional.md

 * __Metainfo.txt:__
   - Contains meta-information about the functionality, origin and purpose of your Quantlet.
 Furthermore, lists of keywords and references to other related Quantlets.
   - You will need to create a Metainfo.txt file, which will be used for the [Quantlet Visualization](http://www.quantlet.de) and data mining practices (e.g. clustering, filtering and recommendation engines) and is therefore __mandatory__.
-  - We use YAML to format metainfo.txt to make things easy and fast, YAML is a human-friendly, cross language data serialization language that can be parsed by a computer.
+  - We use YAML to format metainfo.txt to make things easy and fast, YAML is a human-friendly, cross-language data serialization language that can be parsed by a computer.
 For further information about YAML notations, see [YAML](YAML.md).
   - You can use the [Metainfo.txt template](Metainfo.txt) as a blueprint for your Metainfo.txt file.
 If you are unsure about your Metainfo.txt files parsability, we recommend you to use this page [yaml-online-parser.appspot.com](http://yaml-online-parser.appspot.com/) to check it.

 * __Quantlet code file:__